Freelancing: a Complete Guide to Setting and Negotiating Rates

 There are many more indirect benefits that can affect the rate you would be happy to accept, such as potential (could the work lead to greater things?), and referrals (e.g. a client in a new sector).
 Bear them in mind.

 Negotiation is something that comes fairly naturally to me.
 I worked in property management and development in my previous life, and was no stranger to seven figure negotiations.
 That may well be why I have no difficulty in negotiating with freelance clients on what are, by comparison, minuscule deals.

 But that doesn’t detract from my firm belief that negotiating does not have to be a terrifying prospect.
 Whilst the common perception seems to be that clients are after a cheap deal, I have found that not to be the case, for the most part.
-This could be a side-effect of the forward-thinking blogging culture I generally operate in, but you only have to see how well my friend Ruth is doing to see how handsomely corporate clients are prepared to pay.
+This could be a side-effect of the forward-thinking blogging culture I generally operate in.
+If you find yourself with clients squeezing you for every last cent, you might consider that your efforts are better focused elsewhere.

 With that said, let’s delve into the world of negotiation for freelancers.

 Always be certain of the scope of the job you are pricing.
 I cannot stress that enough.

 A freelancer’s worst nightmare is a misunderstanding between them and a client regarding the scope of the works.
 This can lead to a faltering relationship, and extra hours allocated to a job that you did not budget for.

 Make sure that you come to an agreement on the precise nature and scope of the work.
 If the job is to be more of a work in progress, come to a temporary agreement with the client, on the basis that a firm contract will be agreed for the long term at a future date.

 But whatever you do, make sure that you come to a unambiguous long term agreement regarding the nature of the work.
 This can be in the form of an email exchange, or a formalized contract.
 The point is that you must be able to clearly demonstrate that you have delivered exactly what the client asked for.